-Inventories are stated at the lower of cost or market.
-When necessary, the Company adjusts the carrying value of its inventory to the lower of cost or market, including any costs to sell or dispose.
-Appropriate consideration is given to obsolescence, excessive inventory levels, product deterioration and other factors in evaluating net realizable value for the purposes of determining the lower of cost or market.
+The Company values its inventories using both the First-In, First-Out ("FIFO") and the Last-In, First-Out ("LIFO") methods.
+The FIFO inventory is stated at the lower of cost or net realizable value, which includes any costs to sell or dispose.
+In addition, appropriate consideration is given to obsolescence, excessive inventory levels, product deterioration and other factors in evaluating net realizable value.
+The LIFO inventory is stated at the lower of cost or market.